 Be clear about what you want, but also listen carefully to concerns.
 It’s better to identify expectation disconnects as early in the game as possible.

 3. Write them down.

 In some circumstances, it’s useful to write down agreed-to expectations.
 This works one-on-one and with teams.
 The process of writing down expectations often leads to further clarity and serves as an objective reminder as expectation violations arise (P.S. if you want some musical inspiration see my cousin’s awesome folk band singing Write It All Down.)

 4. Check in.

 From time to time it’s useful to check in.
-You can easily draw a 4-quadrant box to guide the conversation (see graphic above).
+You can easily draw a 4-quadrant box to guide the conversation (click graphic below).
 You can do this as a one-on-one or a team exercise.